-Graduates of our Hemodialysis Technician Program will receive a diploma, and possibly be referred to the BONENT for licensing.
+Graduates of our Hemodialysis Technician Program will receive a diploma, and be referred to BONENT for licensing.
 Once you pass the BONENT your title will change to Certified Hemodialysis Technician (CHT).
 Program length at Techni-Pro Institute for full-time students is 6 months on average.

 What is a Dialysis Technician?

 With a career as a Dialysis Technician, you can expect to work in hospitals or dialysis clinics helping patients with their kidney disease issues.
 Not only will you help administer the dialysis treatments, but you will also monitor the treatments, making adjustments if needed, and assure that all patients are well taken care of.
 This career requires the Dialysis Technician to have medical knowledge, however, it’s not required to seek formal education in this career.
 Those who do earn an Associate’s degree or a certificate often find better employment opportunities.

 Along with assisting patients during their dialysis treatment, there are several required duties for a Dialysis Technician, including:

 Responding to alarms, adjusting equipment